GoldStrikeArch/eslint-plugin-prefer-node-builtin-import/README.md

 ESlint plugin to change imports of builtin node modules to &#39;node:MODULE_NAME&#39;
 This is a minimalistic (without additional dependencies) implemenation of [eslint-plugin-unicorn-prefer-node-protocol-rule](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/main/docs/rules/prefer-node-protocol.md).
 It uses the same test cases as the unicorn version.

-Shoutout to @alex-kinokon and @sindresorhus for inspiration.
+Shoutout to @alex-kinokon and @sindresorhus for inspiration dsadas.

 ## Installation